 What is an online estate agency?

+There’s plenty to consider when choosing an estate agent.
 Before we delve into the issues, it’s vital to explain that there are two types of online estate agent.
 The most popular and successful are called hybrid estate agents because they are similar to traditional ones, but do not have high street offices.
 Both allow buyers to find your house online.

 The other type is the online-only agent.
 These do not have local staff or branches and operate entirely online offering some support via call-centres.
 But they provide only upload services to the big property portals and often the house seller is then left to fend for themselves.
 This includes a property valuation or floor plan, for example.
 But these are usually the cheapest of the two kinds of online agent, charging as low as £400 for their service.